Thanks for braving the wind and rain for an unforgettable Chilly Hilly!

 - Finish Line Festival with a fantastic chili feed benefiting a different Bainbridge Island nonprofit each year (additional cost)

-- Each year riders come from far and wide including Alaska, Iowa, Nevada and New York - plus British Columbia and France
+- This year 41 riders come from far and wide including Alaska, California, Colorado, District of Columbia, Florida, Idaho, Maine, Minnesota, Montana, Rhode Island, Tennessee and Virgina.
+Oregon had 50 riders. - plus British Columbia (12 riders) and United Kingdom (1 rider)

-The oldest registered rider was 78 years old.
+- The oldest registered rider was 81 years old.
 The youngest was one and a half years old.
-(We’re not sure, however, how old the youngest rider who actually rode.)
+(We are not sure, however, how old the youngest rider who actually rode.)

 Who does your registration fee support?

 Did you know that Chilly Hilly is a fundraiser?
 Your registration fee helps Cascade provide bicycle education programs for children, families, school groups and everyone else who wants to ride a bike.
 It also helps us advocate for safer, more connected bicycle infrastructure throughout the state and region.
 And thanks to you, we’re able to offer fun and challenging riding events and free group rides every day of the year!
 Your participation truly helps improve lives through bicycling.

 Our events are made possible with support from the local communities through which we ride.
 In addition to supporting Cascade’s programs, your registration fee helps Cascade give back to these communities and the organizations that thrive there.
 We’re grateful for all their continued support.